syncfusion/blazor-docs/src/grid/datagrid/excel-exporting.md

 }
 ```

+### Limitations

+Microsoft Excel permits up to seven nested levels in outlines.
+So that in the datagrid we can able to provide only up to seven nested levels and if it exceeds more than seven levels then the document will be exported without outline option.
+Please refer the [Microsoft Limitation](https://docs.microsoft.com/en-us/sql/reporting-services/report-builder/exporting-to-microsoft-excel-report-builder-and-ssrs?view=sql-server-2017#ExcelLimitations)

 ## How to export the Grid with specific columns

 You can export the Excel grid with specific columns instead of all columns which are defined in the Grid definition.
 To achieve this scenario by using [`Columns`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.ExcelExportProperties.html#Syncfusion_Blazor_Grids_ExcelExportProperties_Columns) property of the [`ExcelExportProperties`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.ExcelExportProperties.html) class.